Aug 18, 2026

 FAQ

-Can I take 1000 IU of Vitamin D3 every day?
+Can I take two 1000 IU vitamin D3 pills at once?

-Is 1000 IU enough to fix a vitamin D deficiency?
+Is 1000 IU of vitamin D3 enough to correct a deficiency?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.